 Types of Liabilities

-Liabilities are financial obligations that a business or individual owes to external parties, such as suppliers, lenders, or employees.
-They arise from past transactions and must be settled through cash payments, goods, or services.
-Understanding the different types of liabilities helps businesses manage financial risk, optimize cash flow, and maintain financial stability.
+Liabilities are financial obligations that a business or individual owes to external parties such as suppliers, lenders, investors, or employees.
+These obligations arise from past transactions and are settled through payments, goods, or services.
+A clear understanding of liabilities is crucial for managing financial risk, maintaining liquidity, and sustaining business growth.
+This article explores the major types of liabilities, their classifications, practical examples, and strategies for effective management.

 1. Classification of Liabilities

-Liabilities are categorized based on their repayment period, nature, and financial impact.
-The three main classifications are:
+Liabilities can be categorized based on their repayment period, source, and the level of certainty associated with the obligation.
+The three main classifications are current liabilities, non-current liabilities, and contingent liabilities.

 A. Current Liabilities (Short-Term)

-• Paid using current assets like cash or receivables.
+• Primarily financed through current assets such as cash or receivables.

 B. Non-Current Liabilities (Long-Term)